 Mozzarella Moisture: Fresh mozzarella cheese can sometimes be quite moist.
 Make sure to pat it dry with a paper towel before assembling the salad.

 Seasoning: Salt can draw moisture out of tomatoes.
-If you use salt, make sure to season your salad just before serving.
+So if you use salt, make sure to season your salad just before serving.

 If you notice excess moisture in your salad, you can gently drain it to minimize the liquid on the plate.